 Great for: meeting financial goals and developing habits.

 Price: $14.99 a month or $99 annually after a 34-day free trial.
 College students are eligible for one free year.

 If you’re like us, chances are you have multiple streaming services tied to your bank accounts.
 While sign-ups can be a memorable experience, forgetting to cancel subscriptions can be costly.
 Rocket Money takes the confusing list of transactions on your bank statements and breaks down where your money is going.
 By compiling monthly subscription expenses, you can quickly catch any dated subscriptions you may have forgotten about.

 On top of subscription monitoring, Rocket Money also provides additional features such as credit monitoring, budgeting services, and bill-payment negotiation.
 With multiple services to choose from, Rocket Money is a valuable resource for those searching for a robust budgeting app.

 Great for: subscription monitoring and overall finance management.

-Price: free with premium versions ranging from $3 – $12/month.
+Price: free version available with premium versions ranging from $3-$12/month

 Whether you’re a veteran at budgeting apps or just getting started, there are plenty of other ways to save throughout the year, such as comparing auto insurance quotes.
-At AIS, we specialize in finding you savings by comparing coverage rates across our network of insurance partners.
-Our team of specialists will work with you to find the plan that perfectly fits your needs.
+At AIS, we specialize in finding you the best value available by comparing coverage rates across our network of insurance partners.
+Our team of specialists will work with you to find the plan that fits your needs.
 Give us a call at 888-772-4247 today to start saving for tomorrow.